ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

     ruby-examples/FreezeCoin.rb 1900000000
 ```

-## 4. Ergo Application as native shared library
+## 4. Ergo Native Shared Libraries

-We can compile Java class as a native shared library, instead of an executable.
+Another great benefit of GraalVM is that we can compile Java classes down into a native shared library instead of an executable.

-To do that we declare one or more static methods as `@CEntryPoint`.
+To do this we declare one or more static methods as the `@CEntryPoint`.

 ```java
 public class FreezeCoin {